Chery QQ Ice Cream: Overview

+The Birba, rebadged version by DR Automobiles.

 Specifications

-The Chery QQ Ice Cream is powered by a 27 hp Chery TZ160XFDM13A electric motor, which uses a lithium iron phosphate battery pack.
+The QQ Ice Cream is powered by a 27 hp Chery TZ160XFDM13A electric motor, which uses a lithium iron phosphate battery pack.
 The car has an electric range of about 175 km and a top speed of 100 km/h.

 Concepts

 At the Chengdu Auto Show, Chery presented a racing-inspired concept alongside and based on the QQ Ice Cream, called the Chery QQ Ice Cream Lightning Edition.
 It features components such as a large rear wing, fender add-ons, side skirts, splitters, turbofan wheels, and a modified grille.